docker-hosting/install/README.md

 ## Webserver structure

 In order to run the web server you need to clone this repository into `/var/www`.
+You need to create a docker network with `docker network create nginx-proxy`.